spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation.md

 - Access to Palette and the ability to register an Edge host.

-- Access to network information about the physical site, specifically the network virtual IP address (VIP).
+- Access to network information about the physical site, specifically the network Virtual IP Address (VIP).

 - Physical access to the Edge host.